mcs - manipulate the comment section of an object file

 When –p is used, suppress the output of the name of the file, as well as any blank lines normally inserted between the output for each file.

 Specifies the name of the section to access if other than .comment.
-By default, mcs deals with the section named .comment. mcs can take multiple – n options to allow for specification of multiple sections. mcs always manipulations sections assuming that they have the format of a comment section.
+By default, mcs deals with the section named .comment. mcs can take multiple – n options to allow for specification of multiple sections. mcs assumes that any sections it manipulates have the format of a comment section.

 Prints the contents of the comment section on the standard output.
 Unless used with –H, each section printed is prefixed with the name of the file from which it was extracted, using the format file[member_name ]: for archive files and file: for other files.